Mikihero/BetterCoinflips/README.md

   12. An SCP-173 tantrum is placed at their feet.
   13. A fake CASSIE is send saying that SCP-173 was killed by a Tesla gate.

-- The plugin will prevent the spawns of any coins in lockers etc.
+- The plugin will prevent the spawns of a specified amount of coins in lockers etc.
-- The plugin will replace every chosen item (by default SCP-1853) with a coin in the SCP pedestals.
+- The plugin will replace a specified amount of the chosen item (by default SCP-500) with a coin in the SCP pedestals.
-- The plugin will remove a thrown coin from a players inventory
+- The plugin will remove a thrown coin from a players inventory.
+- The plugin will assign a random amount of uses to every thrown coin.
+This amount can be read or set with a command.

+# Commands

+- GetSerial - gets the serial number of an item held by you or another player.
+- CoinUses - gets or sets the number of uses a specific coin has.
+Example usage: `coinuses get player 5`, `coin uses set player 4`, `coinuses set serial 10`

+# Permissions

+- bc.coinuses.set - grants access to the CoinUses Set command
+- bc.coinuses.get - grants access to the CoinUses Get command

 # Default config